Do Dogs Need Dental Care?

 To boost foods’ effectiveness with this additive, Nelson suggests serving wet and dry foods separately — if you usually provide your dog with both types.
 “The chemical works best when it is activated by saliva, so other types of moisture can water down the process,” she explains.

 In addition to brushing and foods, dog dental chew toys can also help maintain your dog’s dental health.
-Chew toys, such as a rawhide or a Kong, help deal with plaque mechanically.
+Chew toys, such as Nutrichomps or Kong, help deal with plaque mechanically.
 While your pet chomps, tartar is broken down.

 Finally, keep in mind Nelson’s three D’s of doggie dental health: daily brushing, dentistry, and diet.
 Follow these, and your dog can sport pearly whites throughout the rest of its life.